SNU-ARC/atc21-asap-kernel/framework.md

-There can be many workarounds for Android framework to write to pseudo files.
+There can be many workarounds to make Android framework to write to pseudo files.
 This is an example for `app_switch_start`.
 All path names are relatvie to AOSP home directory.

-frameworks/base/services/core/java/com/android/server/wm/ActivityStarter.java
+frameworks/base/services/core/java/com/android/server/wm/ActivityStarter.java (this is where app switch starts)

 ```java
 import static android.os.Process.notifySwitchStart;